 - Traumatic brain injury (TBI)

 - Deep cuts and lacerations to the face, hands, and other areas

-If you or a loved one was injured by a commercial vehicle, you deserve to know your legal options.
-A commercial vehicle accident lawyer serving San Angelo, TX can protect your rights and pursue financial recovery.
-For a free case evaluation, call D. Miller & Associates, PLLC™ at (713) 850-8600.
+If a commercial vehicle injured you or a loved one, you deserve to know your legal options.
+Our commercial vehicle accident lawyers serving San Angelo, TX can protect your rights and pursue financial recovery.
+For a free case evaluation, call D. Miller & Associates, PLLC™ today.

 Related Frequently Asked Questions